extratone/piss/README.md

 | Key Topics/Scope | Sincerity, Hero Worship, Self-Awareness, Cultural Context, Relationships |
 | NOT in Scope     | Nutrition, Fitness, Parenting, Professional Life, Hobbies    |

 ## Topics

-- The romanticism of Apathy.
+- The romanticism of Apathy and The New Sincerity.
-- An argument for greater effort placed into general appearances (style.)
+- An argument for greater effort placed into general appearances (style,) and how to nurture one's healthy vanity.
 - Why catcalling/inappropriate propositioning is detrimental for all parties involved.
+- Why worshipping Elon Musk makes you look like an idiot.
 - A plea/pseudoacademic argument against standing up to piss.

 ***